 Three years ago, the university embarked on a multi-year strategic plan called Vision: 2107.
 One of the guiding principles behind Vision: 2017 is to provide "unbounded learning" that delivers an innovative, engaged learning community committed to preparing students with adaptive skills and knowledge for a global 21st century.
 The Innovation and Collaboration Expo showcases our mission to support student success through the innovative use of technology in the classroom and across campus, while supporting automation of the university's administrative functions.

 Participating partners at the Technology Resource Fair included Adobe, Apple, Camtasia Studio, Canvas, Cisco, COIL, Macmillan, NBC Learn, Pakistan Distance Education Enhancement Program, QOLT, Qualtrics, Respondus, SHI, SnagIt and Turnitin.

-The Innovation and Collaboration Expo is a collaborative annual program put on by SJSU IT Services.
+The Innovation and Collaboration Expo is a collaborative annual program put on by SJSU Information Technology.
 This year, it was held in collaboration with the CSU Chancellor's Office, Academic Technology, and the King Library and Center for Faculty Development.

 For additional information, see: